root-project/root/README/ReleaseNotes/v608/index.md

 * In TASImage there was no protection against graphics being drawn outside the assigned memory.
 That may generate some crashes like described [here](https://sft.its.cern.ch/jira/browse/ROOT-8123).
 * In TASImage: transparent rectangles did not work when png files were created in batch mode.
+* In TASImage: implement transparent text for png files created in batch mode.

 ## 3D Graphics Libraries